ancientagent/uprise_mob/docs/pr-review-summary.md

 - 🧪 Add a Release job (`assembleRelease`) once Debug is consistently green.
 - 🔐 Keep `.gitignore` protections for Firebase/Google Services.

 — Generated from Codespaces; see CHANGELOG for command history.
+(Note: CCPM references and branches are deprecated.)